jaredevans/Easy-Transcribe-Video/README.md

 # 🎬 Easily Add Subtitles to Your Videos (Works on Mac Only)

-This simple tool lets you **automatically create subtitles** for your videos — even if the video is in a foreign language.
+This simple tool lets you **automatically create free subtitles** for your videos — even if the video is in a foreign language.
 It generates:

 - ✅ A `.srt` subtitles file (usable in most video players)
 - ✅ A new video file with subtitles already embedded (perfect for sharing)